 Did I say geodesic dome?
 Yup – a seemingly odd design for a building housing prehistoric footprints, but somehow it works.
-Another small oddity is that the state’s DEP oversees this place.
-Okay, that may not seem odd to you, but it sort of is when one knows what properties the DEP manages.
+Another small oddity is that the state’s DEEP oversees this place.
+Okay, that may not seem odd to you, but it sort of is when one knows what other properties the DEEP manages.

-The park has done a great job planting specific conifers at the entrance, evoking the plants that were around at the time of the dinosaurs.
+The park has done a great job planting specific conifers at the entrance, attempting to copy the plants that were around at the time of the dinosaurs.
 Definitely a nice touch.
 Off in the field to the right of the building is a chunk of exposed rock and a display explaining how the tracks were uncovered – and how there are more tracks still buried.

 That was cool, but so was the crisp early April air, so we hustled inside the dome to get down to business.